 - Walk down “Ruta de los murales” an alley filled with street art made by various local, national and international artists reflecting on origin and identity of Santiago Atitlán.

 - Visit Casa Museo Concepción Ramírez in Santiago, dedicated to the Tz’utujil woman appearing on the Guatemalan 25-cent coin

 - Try a chocofruta (frozen fruit dipped in chocolate).
 They are sold across the Lake, just ask the locals

-- Eat at Germinaciones or Le Antigua, both are cosy places to try creative cuisine and hang out with friends.
+- Eat at Le Antigua, Maria Chula, or Germinaciones, all of them are cosy places to try creative cuisine and hang out with friends.

 - Have ceviche in one of the many cevicherias in Santiago